FinalFantasy27/Ideas/README.md

 ### Step 4: TELL ME YOU ARE DONE
 Email me so I know you're done!(I'm usually busy and/or bad at email, so it'll take me a while to get around to it, but if I don't respond for a week, ping me again!)
 Make a Pull Request!
-(I am slow to respond, so you may have to wait a while before your translation is live)
+(I am slow to respond, so you may have to wait a while before your work is live)

 Thank you!